-Members can access all the information and tools they need to maintain their registration with the CMRITO, update their information, resign or reinstate their registration, and access their QA ePortfolio through the Member and Applicant Portal (MAP).
+Members can access all the information and tools they need to maintain their registration with the CMRITO, update their information, renew, resign or reinstate their registration, and access their QA ePortfolio through the Member and Applicant Portal (MAP).

 All medical radiation and imaging technologists must practise in accordance with the CMRITO’s standards of practice and must have the necessary knowledge, skill and judgement to perform procedures competently, safely and ethically.
 You can find the standards of practice and all the information you need to meet the professional practice requirements the Practice Essentials document and in the professional practice section of the website.